-Thanet District Council expects to receive £1.447m of New Homes Bonus in 2013/14 and each of the following five years and will also receive additional sums for any further new homes built.
+The provisional New Homes Bonus allocation for 2014/15 is £2.009m.
+The Council will receive this for each of the following five years and will also receive additional sums for any further new homes built.
 The MTFS assumes that these funds are held for projects that will have benefit for its local communities.
-However, the formula grant has been top-sliced to fund the New Homes Bonus programme and therefore the Council may need to use some of this funding to offset this top-slice in future years.
-Table 8 assumes that the budget gap from 2014/15 will be met from the New Homes Bonus but every effort will be made to find alternative ways of bridging this gap.
+However, the formula grant has been top-sliced to fund the New Homes Bonus programme and therefore the Council will require some of this funding to offset this top-slice in future years.
+It is anticipated that £843.6k will be required to support the 2014/15 budget, with further draw downs of £1.648m, £1.818m and £1.427m required in 2015/16, 2016/17 and 2017/18 respectively.